jrbhowells/Lab2-Colour-Perception/README.md

 ### Task 1 - Find your blind spot

-Play the video [here](http://www.ee.ic.ac.uk/pcheung/teaching/DE4_DVS/assets/blind_spot_test.mp4) and follow its instruction.
-Write in your logbook what you learned from this task.
+Play the video [here](http://www.ee.ic.ac.uk/pcheung/teaching/DE4_DVS/assets/blind_spot_test.mp4) and follow its instructions.
+Make notes on what you found out.

 <video src="assets/blind_spot_test.mp4" width="480" height="360" controls></video>

 ### Task 2 - Ishihara Colour Test

-The Ishihara test is a colour vision test deisgned to detect deficiencies in the long and medium cones.
+The Ishihara test is a colour vision test designed to detect deficiencies in the long and medium cones.
 It consists of one set of pictures containing colour dots with a number embedded within.
 Your goal is to identify the number you see in each of them.

 You can start the test [here](Ishihara_test.md).

 ### Task 3 - Reverse colour

 1. Get hold of a white sheet of paper and hold it up next to your screen.
-2. Now stare at white dot in the centre of the American Flag in funny colours shown below for 10 seconds.
+2. Now stare at white dot in the centre of the American flag in funny colours shown below for 10 seconds or more.
 3. Suddenly switch your gaze to the white sheet of paper.

 You should see the American flag in the normal red, white and blue colours.

 <p align="center"> <img src="assets/american_flag.jpg" /> </p><BR>

-Explain the reason why this happens.
+Explain the reasons why this happens.

 ### Task 4 - Troxler's Fading